akramalex/DietDive/README.md

 * Users can register for an account by filling out the registration form.

-* This form is validated on the front end so that users must submit required information.
+* This form is validated on the front end to ensure users submit the required information.

-* Passwords rules apply:
+* Password rules apply:
   - Your password can’t be too similar to your other personal information.
   - Your password must contain at least 8 characters.
   - Your password can’t be a commonly used password.
   - Your password can’t be entirely numeric.
-  - The password must be entered twice and the 2 passwords must match.
+  - The password must be entered twice, and the two passwords must match.

-* Clicking the sign up button will create a new user and the user can then sign in and use the user functionality on the website.
+* Clicking the sign-up button will create a new user, and the user can then sign in and use the user functionality on the website.

-* Users can login from the login page.
-They must enter the correct username and password.
+* Users can log in from the login page by entering the correct username and password.

-* User can easily log out by clicking the logout button in the navigation bar.
+* Users can easily log out by clicking the logout button in the navigation bar.

 ![](static/images/reg1.jpg)